ZhuangLab/storm-analysis/README.md

 ## Documentation ##

+The documentation for the latest release is [here](http://storm-analysis.readthedocs.io/en/stable/).
-The project documentation and installation instructions are [here](http://storm-analysis.readthedocs.io/en/latest/).
+The documentation for git head is [here](http://storm-analysis.readthedocs.io/en/latest/).

 ## Docker ##